cacing69/cquery/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
 [![StyleCI](https://styleci.io/repos/681557305/shield)](https://styleci.io/repos/681557305)

-## Please Read
+## About Cquery

-### Want to create a query for web scraping a website like this

-I suppose it will enable me to generate scrape queries from anywhere.
+Want to create a query for web scraping a website like this, I suppose it will enable me to generate scrape queries from anywhere.

 ```sql
 from (.item)